puppetlabs/puppet-instruqt-tracks/pe601-lab-2-0-orchestrate-backups-with-a-plan/01-orchestrate-backups-with-plan/assignment.md

 ========

 8. In the VS Code explorer, open `backup_all_logs.pp` (**nginx** > **plans** > **backup_all_logs.pp**) to see the placeholder code that Bolt created.<br><br>
 9. Replace the placeholder code in **backup_all_logs.pp** with the plan code below.
-This plan looks for facts on the targets, and uses the fact's OS name to determine whether the OS is Windows or Linux.
-If the target is Windows, it applies the Windows values specified.
-Otherwise, if the target is Linux, it receives the default values.
+This plan looks for facts on the targets and uses the fact's OS name to determine whether the OS is Windows or Linux.
+If the target is Windows, the plan applies the Windows values specified.
+If the target is Linux, it receives the default values.
 This is an example of how plans combine logic and tasks:
     ```
     # @summary A plan created with bolt plan new.
     # @param targets The targets to run on.